lasse16/lasse16/README.md

 ### Moin, I am  Lasse.

 And welcome to my profile.
-I am a M.Sc.Computer Science student at the University of Hamburg.
+I am a M.Sc.
+Computer Science student at the University of Hamburg.

 I tried my hand at a lot of things related to the wide world of computers;
 From embedded, over web dev, to game design, computer vision and competitive programming;